 - collaborative intervention with other institutional investors

 It is OP's policy to vote all shares where we are entitled to do so, except where there are onerous restrictions - for example, shareblocking.
 OP employs the services of ISS to manage the voting of proxies and assist our decision-making.
 ISS provides analysis and voting recommendations for each proposal.
 ISS's voting policies reflect best practice within the industry and are extremely thorough.
 The voting policies of OP are generally aligned with the voting policies of ISS and our voting instructions will follow those of ISS in all but a relatively small number of incidences.
 However, if there are company-specific factors which lead us to take a different view, we vote accordingly.
-ISS’s voting policies were last revised in 2017 and can be found at the following link https://www.issgovernance.com/policy-gateway/2017-policy-information/.
+ISS’s voting policies are reviewed annually and can be found at the following link https://www.issgovernance.com/policy-gateway/voting-policies/.
 For example, the policy applied by ISS in the UK broadly reflects guidance from the Pensions and Lifetime Savings Association (formerly known as the National Association of Pension Funds).

 Oldfield Partners’ response to the UK Stewardship Code has received a Tier 1 ranking by the Financial Reporting Council, and meets the engagement policy requirements of the Shareholders’ Rights Directive II.